 Is there an upper limit on the amount of e-mail that can be archived in a single MailSteward database?

 MailSteward is able to handle many millions of e-mails, but, practically speaking, performance will become unacceptable at some point.
 It depends on CPU speed and memory size.
-Currently, on an Intel iMac, 2 GHz Intel Core Duo with 1 GB RAM, performance becomes problematical, but still usable, somewhere between 50,000 and 100,000 e-mails in a single database file using MailSteward.
+On most recent Macs, performance is acceptable up to 250,000 e-mails in a single database file using MailSteward.
 It is possible, however, to have multiple database files, based on date range, or mailbox, or other criteria.
-You can, for example, keep all of your e-mail prior to 2005 in one database file, and all of the e-mail since then in another database file.
+You could, for example, keep all of your e-mail prior to 2010 in one database file, and all of the e-mail since then in another database file.
 MailSteward Pro, which uses MySQL for its database software, can handle much larger volumes of e-mail.